PostgreSQL Joins

 Also, read: Drop Database PSQL

-In this, we will learn about various types of joins in PostgreSQL which consists of an inner join, left join, right join, and full outer join.
+In this, we will learn about various types of joins in PostgreSQL, which consist of an inner join, left join, right join, and full outer join.

 We have some special Postgresql joins which are cross join, natural join and self join.